derFreemaker/ClassSystem/Readme.md

 Class System in pure lua.

-Build in lua 5.4 maybe works with lower versions.
+Made in lua 5.4 maybe works with lower versions.

 **Please** read the [Samples](https://github.com/derFreemaker/ClassSystem/tree/master/samples) they also act as Documentation.